 The sedating effects of doxylamine are so pronounced that it’s the main ingredient in some over-the-counter sleep aids, including Unisom and ZzzQuil.

 That’s why doxylamine is an ingredient of NyQuil, which is intended for nighttime use only, but not DayQuil.
-Mixing alcohol and DayQuil is also dangerous, and it carries many of the same risks that one encounters when using NyQuil.
+Mixing DayQuil and alcohol is also dangerous, and it carries many of the same risks that one encounters when using NyQuil.

 Interestingly, the liquid version of NyQuil contains 10 percent alcohol; NyQuil LiquiCaps do not.
 An alcohol-free version of liquid NyQuil Cold & Flu Nighttime Relief Liquid is available, according to the manufacturer.